-NOTE: For some, discussing the specific lecture material in this way will feel redundant - feel free to shorten, amend, omit as needed
+NOTE: For some, rehashing lecture material can feel redundant - shorten, amend, omit as needed Let's discuss the lecture material:

 - What significant feelings, thoughts, reactions, or questions emerged while watching this lecture?
-If something stuck out to you personally, please share. - Name some of the ways mentioned in the lecture that the U.S. idealized itself and its actions.
+If something stuck out to you personally, please share. - Can you recall the ways that the U.S. idealized itself and its actions.
 Have you ever heard and/or believed any of these specific stories/ideals?
 Do you still?
 Are there ways you now think differently?
-If so, why? - Let's look now at the impacts of U.S. colonialism on Filipinx life/culture whether in the Philippines or as migrants to the U.S. What oppression did the Filipinos face?
+If so, why? - Let's consider the impact of U.S. colonialism on Filipinx life/culture both in the Philippines or here in the U.S. What oppression did the Filipinos face?
 What opportunities were open to them?
 How do you feel about the coexistence of these?